yorkliu88/tournament-staging-time/README.md

 </div>

 = Match Schedule Update (host in Github) will load the tournament software match export xlsx and convert to google sheet staging-time-match-schedule-update and exeucte a App Script to populate that sheet.
 A public accessable Staging-Time-and-Player will access to the Match Time schedule and the Staging Time to show the players

+= When run into the Github doesn't write into Google Sheet.
+Usually it is Cor issue, debug that, use broswer to run the GitHub hosted page and show error console to ChatGPT =